GoogleCloudPlatform/datacatalog-tag-engine/docs/ui_guide.md

 Upon clicking the submit button, you will be directed to a confirmation page.
 You can click on the `here` link to see status of your request.

-#### <a name="dynamic_table"></a> Dynamic table configuration
+#### <a name="dynamic_table"></a> Dynamic Tag Table

-A dynamic table configuration creates Data Catalog tags on BQ tables and views.
+This config type creates Data Catalog tags on BQ tables and views.
 The tags contain the results of SQL queries.
 Each SQL query is associated with a tag template field of the tag.

 The SQL queries can reference these variables:
 * $project = the BQ project of the table being tagged